Kuhlman-Lab/evopro/README.md

 ## About EvoPro

 EvoPro is a genetic algorithm-based protein binder optimization pipeline, used in published work for in silico evolution of highly accurate, tight protein binders.
-Now with updated code including multistate design - PREPRINT COMING SOON!
+Now with updated code including multistate design - PROTOCOLS PAPER COMING SOON!

 PLEASE MAKE SURE TO USE "MAIN" BRANCH for stable version.
-Branch "pd1_paper" contains old code used in paper.
+Branch "pd1_paper" contains old code used in first paper.
 Current working version is on "dev branch".

 [paper]